hiveeyes/arduino/node-gprs-http/README.rst

 This firmware runs on the `Open Hive Box`_, a beehive monitoring sensor node with GPRS transceiver.
 Telemetry data is transmitted using HTTP.
+The most recent version is available at `node-gprs-http.ino`_.

 .. figure:: https://ptrace.hiveeyes.org/2016-07-08_open-hive_box-with-electronics.jpg
     :alt: Open Hive Box with electronics